meredithcook/meredithcook.github.io/_posts/2025-05-05-why-we-teach-our-kids-about-missions.md

+---
+layout: post
+title: Why We Teach Our Kids About Missions
+date: 2025-05-05
+description: Though I've written before on *how* parents can teach their kids about missions, often we need the *why* before we can do the *how*.
+image: '/images/map.jpg' # Add image post (optional)
+tags: [missions, parenting]
+GA: G-DHPTC39GDF
+---
 *Writer's note: The following article is adapted from two presentations I've given recently on this topic: one from a family missions weekend at Salem Baptist Church in Salem, VA; the other from a presentation I gave at the 2025 Southeast regional meeting of the Evangelical Missiological Society.*

 ---